Bidirectional Neural Networks for Global Nucleon-Nucleus Optical Model Calculations: Introduction

 Machine learning offers precisely this capability.
 A neural network that maps potential parameters to wave functions is inherently differentiable: gradients flow seamlessly from the output wave function back through the network to the input parameters via the chain rule.
-This enables end-to-end gradient-based optimization, where experimental cross sections can directly constrain optical model parameters without resorting to derivative-free methods such as Markov Chain Monte Carlo or simplex algorithms.
+This enables end-to-end gradient propagation through the surrogate, which can complement existing optimization and Bayesian workflows by providing exact gradients at a cost comparable to a single forward evaluation, reducing reliance on repeated numerical differentiation.
 The neural network thus serves not as a faster replacement for Numerov, but as a qualitatively different computational object, a \emph{differentiable surrogate} that bridges the gap between forward modeling and inverse inference.
 Beyond differentiability, neural networks can discover and exploit regularities in the solution space.
 If the optical model captures genuine physical universality, as suggested by the success of global parameterizations, then a well-designed network should learn this universality and generalize to new nuclei not seen during training.

-Neural networks have been applied successfully to various problems in nuclear physics, including predictions of nuclear masses~\cite{Niu2018} and level densities~\cite{Lasseri2020}.
+Neural networks have been applied successfully to various problems in nuclear physics, including predictions of nuclear masses~\cite{Niu2018,Lovell2022,Mumpower2022} and level densities~\cite{Lasseri2020}.
 Physics-informed approaches have emerged as powerful tools for solving differential equations~\cite{Raissi2019,Karniadakis2021}, and specialized architectures have been developed for quantum mechanical problems~\cite{Mills2017,Hermann2020}.
 However, applying these methods to scattering wave functions presents unique challenges.